naouyang/2022-league-of-legends-analysis/README.md

 | Dplus KIA Challengers        |            337 |          -1160 |
 | Kwangdong Freecs Challengers |           -901 |           2516 |

-Below is the distribution of gold differences at 15 minutes.
+Below is a histogram showing the distribution of gold differences at 15 minutes.
+The distribution follows a normal distribution, and my question is trying to essentially trying to predict what this histogram looks like at the end of game rather than at fifteen minutes.

 <iframe
   src="assets/golddiffat15.html"
-  width="800"
+  width="1000"
   height="600"
   frameborder="0"
 ></iframe>